samkennerly/suneku/README.md

 For more details, see this [Jupyter tutorial](http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb).

-Whenever I create a notebook (let's call it `my_project.ipynb`), I usually create a `my_project.py` file in the same folder as my notebook.
+When I create a notebook (let's call it `my_project.ipynb`), I often create a `my_project.py` file in the same folder.
 I open the notebook in Jupyter and `my_project.py` in a text editor.
 I keep most function definitions, global variables, custom classes, and `import` statements in `my_project.py` file.
 I then import all that stuff into my notebook with `from my_project import *` in the first cell.
+This reduces clutter in my notebooks and makes it slightly harder to accidentally delete important code.

 GitHub can automatically render Jupyter notebooks!
 If you upload a notebook to GitHub, anyone can view it in a web browser without installing any software or running any scripts.